 Alnwick Garden in Northumberland, England

 The Alnwick Gardens are even more magical for families.
 Upon entry to the gardens, we were given a scavenger hunt to find 8 things that Mr. Giant had left behind all over the gardens.
 The Grand Cascade tiered fountain is as spectacular as any fountain in Europe, and it’s quite a bit of fun as kids can find a few places on the path to get themselves sprayed with water if they choose.

 My favorite spot in the garden is the Cherry Orchard which features dozens of swinging benches.
 I can’t even imagine how beautiful it would be with all the trees in bloom.
 There was a huge line outside the famous Poison Garden so we didn’t wait for a tour.
 If you choose to prioritize Alnwick Garden over Alnwick Castle, be sure to head to the Poison Garden first for a tour.

-Walk Along Hadrian’s Wall – Northumberland, England
+Walk Along Hadrian’s Wall in Northumberland National Park

 On the drive from Alnwick to the Lake District England, our family traveled alongside Hadrian’s Wall.
 We made one stop to learn about this World Heritage Site at Birdoswald Roman Fort.
 The Birdoswald Roman Fort has the longest stretch of Hadrian’s Wall still standing.
 It was quite difficult for us to identify which rock walls around the fort were part of Hadrian’s Wall and which were built centuries later.